 On July 8, 2022, the Company entered into a licensing agreement with Radiance Beauty.
-Under the terms of the licensing agreement, Radiance Beauty was granted an exclusive, transferable, sublicensable, perpetual, worldwide license to use the Saavy NaturalsTM mark and to modify, manufacture, distribute, market and sell related products.
-In addition, as part of the licensing agreement, Radiance Beauty will receive the remaining accounts receivables and inventory balances after July 31, 2022, certain equipment, as well as three months of salaries in the amount of \$355,000 and rent, maintenance and utilities in the amount of \$19,000.
-Radiance Beauty will sublease space from the Company and pay the Company a 4% royalty of gross sales of products beginning January 1, 2023.
-As of

-June 30, 2022, accounts receivables and inventories of \$21,000 and \$394,000, respectively, were written down.
-In addition, property and equipment and intangible assets were written down by \$320,000 and \$72,000, respectively, as of June 30, 2022.
+Under the terms of the licensing agreement, Radiance Beauty was granted an exclusive, transferable, sublicensable, perpetual, worldwide license to use the Saavy Naturals[TM] mark and to modify, manufacture, distribute, market and sell related products.
+In addition, as part of the licensing agreement, Radiance Beauty received the remaining accounts receivables and inventory balances after July 31, 2022, certain equipment, as well as three months of salaries in the amount of \$355,000 and rent, maintenance and utilities in the amount of \$19,000.
+Radiance Beauty is subleasing space from the Company and will pay the Company a 4% royalty of gross sales of products beginning January 1, 2023.
+During the nine months ended September 30, 2022, accounts receivables and inventories of \$21,000 and \$394,000, respectively, were written down.
+In addition, property and equipment and intangible assets were written down by \$320,000 and \$72,000, respectively, during the nine months ended September 30, 2022.